pearl-core/pearl/README.md

 - [git (>=1.8)](https://git-scm.com/)

 ### Optional
-The following are not mandatory dependencies but can be handy to have for writing the hook functions in Pearl packages.
+The following are not mandatory dependencies but can be handy to have for the hook functions in Pearl package.
 All the Linux distributions have these dependencies already installed.

 - [GNU coreutils](https://www.gnu.org/software/coreutils/)